massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 📋 If `<img>` doesn't have `alt` attribute, screen readers often announce the `src` value, which is not only not helpful, but also unpleasant to screen reader users.
 An empty alt tag prevents this.

-When the `alt` value is empty, screen readers know it is *purposely* empty, and don't try to deliver any other information.
+When the `alt` value is empty, screen readers know it is *deliberately* empty, and don't try to deliver any other information.

 [Move on to next element. ➡️](a11y-checklist.md)